-11.43 Any commuted sum will be tied to a specific location and specific improvements, as identified within the most up-to-date assessment or delivery plan, to ensure that the additional demand upon sports facilities generated by the development are met.
+11.44 Any commuted sum will be tied to a specific location and specific improvements, as identified within the most up-to-date assessment or delivery plan, to ensure that the additional demand upon sports facilities generated by the development are met.
+As detailed in paragraph 5.42, we are looking to implement CIL in Stevenage.
+Once implemented, standard charges will, instead, be collected to fund projects across the Borough.